grzm/awyeah-api/docs/porting-decisions.markdown

 thread-safe][simple-date-format-bug].
-As I'm not concerned with supporting pre-Java 8 versions, I've decided to use the thread-safe `java.time.format.DateTimeFormatter` rather than drop thread-safety work-arounds for `SimpleDateFormat` or implement them in some other way.
+As I'm not concerned with supporting pre-Java 8 versions, I've decided to use the thread-safe `java.time.format.DateTimeFormatter` rather than drop thread-safety workarounds for `SimpleDateFormat` or implement them in some other way.

 [simple-date-format-bug]: http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=4228335

-The cognitect.aws.util namespace is used throughout the aws-api library, either directly or transitively.
+The `cognitect.aws.util` namespace is used throughout the aws-api library, either directly or transitively.

 The balance of the unincluded classes are used in `cognitect.aws.credentials` to provide auto-refreshing of AWS credentials.
-As babashka is commonly used for short-lived scripts as opposed to long-running server applicatoins, rather than provide an alternate implementation for credential refresh, I've chosen to omit this functionality.
+As babashka is commonly used for short-lived scripts as opposed to long-running server applications, rather than provide an alternate implementation for credential refresh, I've chosen to omit this functionality.
 If credential auto-refresh is something I find _is_ useful in a babashka context some time in the future, a solution